Akihabara is delicious! Already world famous among pop culture fans, it’s recently been garnering attention from gourmets too.

 3. Karaoke Pasela: Karaoke and Extravagant Cuisine

 At typical karaoke shops you’ll have no problem finding drinks and french fries, but Karaoke Pasela is a bit different with each outlet having its own chef.
+This is a tasty place when you're looking for where to eat in Akihabara.

 In particular, “Pasela Akiba Showadorikan,” with its retro Showa Era motif, has developed a large number of dishes and services unique to the store, and is attracting attention.